-- It is unthinkable to suggest we'd spray sunflower for head moth without scouting - However, industry experience suggests (and Trostle concurs) that as a group we might be better off if we sprayed automatically because of the mistakes that can occur - It is commonly thought "If you have head damage it means you sprayed too late" - This discounts that truly sometimes a spray doesn't work - Or the moth flight was late
+- It is unthinkable to suggest we'd spray sunflower for head moth without scouting - However, industry experience suggests (and Trostle concurs) that as a group we might be better off if we sprayed automatically because of the mistakes that can occur - □ It is commonly thought "If you have head damage it means you sprayed too late" - ☐ This discounts that truly sometimes a spray doesn't work - Or the moth flight was late

-New Insecticide, New Approach-Prevathon, 2013 I.
+New Insecticide, New Approach-Formerly Prevathon, now Vantacor from FMC, I.

-- # Active ingredient, chlorantraniliprole (Rynaxypyr), from Dupont - "Softer" chemical; does not affect honeybees and other beneficials - X See supplemental label for further information - # Ignore label's minimum 2 gallons water per acre, go with at least 3 gpa, preferably 4
+- Active ingredient, chlorantraniliprole (Rynaxypyr), from Dupont now FMC - "Softer" chemical; does not affect honeybees and other beneficials - See supplemental label for further information - Go with at least 3 gpa, preferably 4 gpa - □ Vantacor is 48% active ingredient but Prevathon was only 5%.
+So fluid oz./acre rates are greatly reduced-about 10% of former Prevathon rate-for Vantacor

-New Insecticide, New Approach-Prevathon, 2013 II.
+New Insecticide, New Approach-Formerly Prevathon, now Vantacor from FMC, II.